 The Public Access Version of the plan is available at www.umrba.org/hazspills/umrplan.pdf.
 Should users of this document discover any errors or outdated information, they are asked to notify UMRBA using the corrections and updates form provided on page G-5.
 For further information about the plan, please contact UMRBA at:

-Upper Mississippi River Basin Association 415 Hamm Building 408 St. Peter Street Saint Paul, Minnesota 55102 Phone: 651-224-2880
+Upper Mississippi River Basin Association 415 Hamm Building 408 St. Peter Street Saint Paul, Minnesota 55102 Phone: 651-224-2880 Fax: 651-223-5815 Email: dhokanson@umrba.org for Spill Response on the Upper Mississippi River

-Fax: 651-223-5815

-Email: dhokanson@umrba.org

 MEMORANDUM OF AGREEMENT